Greece arrests Russian suspected of running US$4 bln bitcoin laundering ring

 Police said "at least" US$4 billion in cash had been laundered through a bitcoin platform since 2011 - the year BTC-e was founded - with 7 million bitcoins deposited, and 5.5 million bitcoins in withdrawals.

-Bitcoin was the first digital currency to successfully use cryptography to keep transactions secure and hidden, making conventional financial regulation difficult if not impossible.
+Bitcoin was the first digital currency to successfully use cryptography to keep transactions secure and pseudonymous, making conventional financial regulation difficult.

-The U.S. prosecutions come as scrutiny of Russian hackers intensifies, after U.S. intelligence officials accused Moscow of hacking last year's U.S. presidential election to bolster Donald Trump's chances, something Russia denies.
+The U.S. prosecutions coincide with intensified scrutiny of Russian hackers after U.S. intelligence officials determined that Russia interfered in the 2016 U.S. presidential election using cyber warfare methods to help Donald Trump, something Moscow denies.

-There was no indication Vennik's case was connected to the U.S. hacking charges.
-The U.S. Justice Department, the Russian Foreign Ministry and BTC-e did not immediately respond to requests for comment.
+There was no indication Vinnik's case was connected to the U.S. hacking charges.
+The U.S. Department of Justice, the Russian Foreign Ministry and BTC-e did not immediately respond to requests for comment.

-Founded in 2011, BTC-e is one of the oldest and most obscure virtual currency exchanges, allowing users to trade bitcoin anonymously against fiat currencies, such as the U.S. dollar, and other virtual currencies.
-Until today, the people behind it had remained anonymous.
+Founded in 2011, BTC-e is one of the oldest and most obscure virtual currency exchanges, allowing users to trade bitcoin pseudonymously against fiat currencies, such as the U.S. dollar, and other virtual currencies.
+Until today, the people behind it had remained unknown.

-This helped make it "a favourite money-laundering location" and the exchange has been connected to recent ransomware attacks, said James Smith, chief executive of Elliptic, a company that works with law enforcement to track illicit bitcoin transactions.
+This helped make BTC-e "a favourite money-laundering location," said James Smith, chief executive of Elliptic, a company that works with law enforcement to track illicit bitcoin transactions.
+The exchange has been connected to recent ransomware attacks, he said.

+BTC-e has been out of service for over 24 hours for what it described as "unplanned maintenance."
+In a tweet on Wednesday after the arrest, BTC-e said it would restore service in the next 5-10 days.

+While bitcoins can be bought and spent anonymously using digital wallets with unique addresses, transactions are recorded on a public ledger called blockchain, making it possible to follow the coins.

+Over the years, law enforcement agencies around the world have been able to identify users behind pseudonymous wallets connected to illegal activities by tracking bitcoin movements, often with the help of exchanges and security firms like Elliptic.

-(Additional reporting by Michele Kambas in Athens, Dustin Volz in Las Vega, and Steve Stecklow in London)
+(Additional reporting by Michele Kambas in Athens, Dustin Volz in Las Vegas, and Steve Stecklow and Jemima Kelly in London; Writing by Michele Kambas and Jack Stubbs; Editing by Larry King and Grant McCool)